Wound contact layer

 HOLTHAUS Alumed® dressing towel

-• Three boxes of Cosmopor Transparent Sterile Transparent Dressing by Paul Hartmann AG in various sizes are presented with blue and orange branding.
-Each box features properties such as breathability and the comfort of a waterproof dressing for excellent protection against water.
+• Three boxes of Paul Hartmann AG’s Cosmopor Transparent Sterile Transparent Bandage, available in various sizes, are presented with blue and orange branding.
+Each box features characteristics such as breathability and the comfort of a waterproof bandage, providing excellent protection against water.

 Up to 35% off